 With Brexit an imminent reality, Gibraltar has indicated its desire to join the EU’s borderless Schengen area to ease travel concerns after Britain has left Europe.

-Britain will leave the European bloc officially on January 31st and is to begin an 11 month transition period where it will negotiate the terms of a deal with the EU.
+Britain left the European bloc officially on 31st January, 2020 and began an 11 month transition period in which it is negotiating the terms of a deal with the EU.
 At present, guaranteed freedom of movement between Spain and Gibraltar will end on the transition period deadline of December 31, 2020.

 Fabian Picardo, the Chief Minister of the British territory, indicated that seamless travel between Spain and Gibraltar should be allowed to continue.
-Currently, 14,000 workers enter and exit the semi-exclave daily and it is hoped they will be able to do so as they do now once Brexit happens.
+Currently, 14,000 workers enter and exit the semi-exclave daily and it is hoped they will be able to continue to do so after Brexit comes into full effect.

 This article looks at how visiting “the Rock” could be affected by the changes Brexit may bring.
 It also examines the likelihood of Gibraltar becoming the newest member of the Schengen zone and how this could possibly happen.